 - Help our clients achieve economic success and financial security

-- Create a place where our employees can learn, grow, prosper and be fulfilled in their work.
+- Create a place where employees learn, grow, prosper and are fulfilled in their work

-- Make the communities where we operate better places to live and work.
+- Make our communities better places to live and work

-- Optimize the long-term return to our shareholders, while providing a safe and sound investment in a socially responsible and resource-efficient enterprise.
+- Optimize the long-term returns to our shareholders while making safe and sound investments.

 Going for the Green

 In 2004, when we chose Green Bank as our name, environmentalism wasn’t part of our mindset.
 The “green movement” was starting to gain traction, but was viewed with skepticism by many.
 The scope of environmental destruction was undeniable, but solving it would require resources far beyond anything individuals working alone could offer.